-In the current housing market, some buyers are choosing to forego their right to a home inspection.
+In a fast-paced housing market, some buyers are choosing to forego their right to a home inspection.
 While we as home inspectors always believe that having the most information available is the best practice, we do understand that sometimes time is of the essence.
-So in order to provide some general information on the home we are offering Showing Consultations
+So, in order to provide some general information on the home we are offering Showing Consultations

 What is it?

-The cost of Showing Consultation is $200.00 (3o minutes).
-If you have back-to-back showings within 5 miles of each other the additional properties will be $100.00 each for 3o minutes.
+The cost of Showing Consultation is $200.00 (6o minutes).
+If you have back-to-back showings within 5 miles of each other the additional properties will be $100.00 each for 6o minutes.

 A report will not be generated for a Showing Consultation.
 The client is encouraged to take notes as needed.

 The only tools used by our inspector will be a flashlight and binoculars.
 This isn’t a home inspection, so no panels will be opened, the attic will not be looked at, and no testing devices will be used.

 Who sets this up?

 Call our office at 651-641-0641 to request a Showing Consultation.
 We will not set up the showing.
 The showing will be set up by the clients agent, and they should also inform the sellers and their agent that a home inspector will be accompany them to the showing, but will only be there for a consultation and will not be performing a home inspection.
 We will verify the availability of our inspector for the requested showing with the clients agent.